 - having a job means being active.

 ESTP students prefer active learning and have little tolerance for abstract theory or information that can’t be applied immediately.
-ESTPs are better off studying subjects they personally like, especially if it’s something that offers an immediate payoff.
+ESTPs are better off studying subjects they like, especially if it offers an immediate payoff.

 If ESTP students don’t like the subject, they will get bored quickly.
-This will result in taking too many breaks and joke cracking in the class.
+Bored ESTPs end up taking too many breaks and joke-cracking in the class.
 While those who like structure and organization will find this ESTP behavior disruptive, others will fall in love with their lively spirit.

 When it comes to love, different personality types may look for different criteria to decide whether or not their special someone qualifies to be their life partner.

 Some types look for someone reliable who also knows how to appreciate traditions.
 Some others need someone who is intellectually stimulating and shares their interests.
-Our ESTP friends, however, look for a playmate.
+Our ESTP friends, however, are looking for playmates.
 With their extroverted orientation and playful approach to life, they strongly prefer someone they could have fun with and avoid life’s negativity as much as possible.

-If we were to compare Myer Briggs to four classical personality types, ESTP would be an equivalent of sanguine-choleric personality type.
-It’s an action-oriented type that is poor at tolerating boredom and requires stimulation all the time.
-Too much routine is boring to them; the ESTP’s idea of dealing with boredom in relationships is to either surprise their partners with something extravagant (such as a second honeymoon or a large gift) or to have an affair.
+If we compare the 16 personalities to the four classical personality types, ESTP is equivalent to the sanguine-choleric personality type.
+It’s an action-oriented type that is poor at tolerating boredom and requires constant stimulation.
+Unfortunately, they find routine boring, and the ESTP’s idea of dealing with boredom in relationships is to either surprise their partners with something extravagant (such as a second honeymoon) or to have an affair.

 Generally, the ESTP doesn’t rush to commit to one person, and their love is usually far from unconditional.
 Being trapped in a boring marriage is one of the ESTP’s worst nightmares, and they will evaluate potential candidates very carefully before committing.
-If the ESTP can clearly see reasons to commit, he or she will be a very captivating partner, bringing fun and surprise to the relationship.
+If the ESTP can clearly see reasons to commit, they will be a very captivating partner, bringing fun and surprise to the relationship.

 How to Get an ESTP Like You